Get a better understanding of your supply chain network and optimize your flows with the help of intelligent visualizations.

 From the order creation to the store delivery, your shipment goes through different steps:

-For each step, your systems are recording time stamps at the beginning and at the end of the process.
+For each step, your systems record time stamps at the process’s beginning and end.

 📊 CHART 3